john-forrest/aws-get-started-terraform/6-create-loadbalancer/README.md

 ## 6-create-load-balancer

-This covers a the "Creating a Load Balancer" demos in Module 4 of the AWS Developer:
+This covers a the "Creating a Load Balancer" demo in Module 4 of the AWS Developer:
 Getting Started Course.
 Note in the course this is part of a series of demos for creating the Load Balancer and the subsequent Auto Scaling Group.
-We are going to split them and then extend in the next section.
+We are going to split them and then extend in a following section.

 The manual instructions for this in the original (quite long) are as follows
 - Go to EC2 and "Load Balancers" (under Resources on the Dashboard)